Home / Setting a vision for housing in Canada

 The National Housing Strategy is Canada's commitment to ensure more people living in Canada have access to safe, affordable and inclusive housing.

-The National Housing Strategy is currently a 10-year, $82+ billion plan to give more people in Canada a place to call home.
+The National Housing Strategy is currently a 10+year, $115+ billion plan to give more people in Canada a place to call home.
 Launched in 2017, the Strategy includes a range of complementary programs and initiatives that address diverse needs across the entire housing continuum.
 It’s anchored in the National Housing Strategy Act which requires the Strategy to consider the key principles of a human rights-based approach to housing.

-National Housing Strategy $82+ Billion Funding Breakdown
+National Housing Strategy $115+ Billion Funding Breakdown

-By the year 2027-2028, the Strategy aims to achieve:
+The Strategy aims to achieve:

 households whose housing need is reduced or eliminated